telehash/telehash.github.io/v3/e3x/handshake.md

 ### "link" (default)

-The message must attach the [binary packet encoding](cs/#packet) of the sender's keys as the BODY, it contains the intermediates of all supported ciphersets and the binary public key bytes so that the sender's hashname can be validated and a handshake can be generated in response.
+The message must attach the [binary packet encoding](cs/#packet) of the sender's keys as the `BODY`, it contains the intermediates of all supported ciphersets and the binary public key bytes so that the sender's hashname can be validated and a handshake can be generated in response.

 Example: